newfies-dialer/newfies-dialer/docs/source/user-guide-doc/customer_panel.rst

 The contact list will be displayed from following the URL.
-You can add a new contact by clicking ``Add contact`` & adding the contact details (i.e. phone number, name, description about contact, contact status) under logged in user's phonebook from the phonebook list.
+You can add a new contact by clicking ``Add contact`` & adding the contact details (i.e. phone number, name, description about contact, contact status) under the logged in user's phonebook from the phonebook list.
 On the contact list, click on the contact to update.